aanderse/LdapRecord.com/source/docs/model-relationships.md

 that are possible members of the group.
 The difference of this definition is the usage of the `using()` method.

-Since LDAP does not offer bi-directional relationships we must add the `using()` method.
+Since LDAP does not offer bi-directional relationships, we must add the `using()` method.
 This method defines which model and attribute to use for attaching and detaching related models.